 - Peter Toepfer, vice president of housing and executive director, Center for Housing & Health, AIDS Foundation Chicago

-- Terrance Weeden, MD, member AFC Associate Board; Adolescent Medicine Fellow, Ann & Robert H. Lurie Children's Hospital of Chicago
+- Terrance Weeden, DO, member AFC Associate Board; Adolescent Medicine Fellow, Ann & Robert H. Lurie Children's Hospital of Chicago

 - Todd Askew, AMA senior vice president of advocacy

-The goal of this session is to shed light on the trials and tribulations of a patient seeking gender-affirming care and provide insight on navigating a the healthcare system.
-The session will engage the learner through real-world encounters of transphobia and homophobia in the healthcare system and abroad.
+The goal of this session is to shed light on the trials and tribulations of a patient seeking gender-affirming care and provide insight on navigating the health care system.
+The session will engage the learner through real-world encounters of transphobia and homophobia in the health care system and abroad.

 Women physicians face unique obstacles while progressing through their careers, navigating career advancement and seeking balance between professional and personal responsibilities.
 In addition, there remains a growing need for best practices at individual, institutional and systemic levels for overcoming such physician gender inequities.